When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 The notes section is a great place to reiterate your company has business insurance and if they'd like, the client may ask to see your certificate of insurance (COI).

-There are so many invoicing softwares for freelancers out there!
-On one hand, it's fantastic that we have so many apps to choose from.
+There are so many invoicing software options out there!
+On one hand, it’s fantastic that we have so many apps to choose from.

 On other other hand, it can be overwhelming.
 We have a few questions you can ask yourself before deciding which invoicing software you'll use with your clients.